Hey Reader! So you want to get to know Gypsy Dreams? Well, here’s a big chunk to get you started:

 The Gypsy Dreams blog and the Gypsy Dreams shop are run by me, Nicola Semple: a Social Media Marketing Manager by day, a blogger/creator by night.
 I have been blogging for a good 10 years now, off and on, under numerous pseudonyms like ‘Chills, Thrills & Spills’ (a little nod to any Squeeze fans out there) and Ma Bicyclette, which was a group blog about art, travel and creative careers.
 I used the name Gypsy Dreams solely for my Tumblr for a long time, I think mainly because the rest of my blogs were me projecting what I thought would work and not what I actually wanted to do.
 The Tumblr was the most accurate in representing my interests and obsessions at the time.
 So, naturally, it all built from there.
-I had been umming and ahhing about shaking up my Chills, Thrills & Spills blog for a while and my friend, Emma, showed me a logo idea for Gypsy Dreams which instantly set it in stone for me.
+I had been umming and ahhing about shaking up my Chills, Thrills & Spills blog for a while when my friend, Emma – who runs the O’CLAY Etsy shop, showed me a logo idea for Gypsy Dreams which instantly set it in stone for me.

 Gypsy Dreams is, in a way, a contradiction.
-Gypsy – ‘a nomadic or free-spirited person’ and Dreams – ‘a series of thoughts, images, and sensations occurring in a person’s mind’, you could say have opposite outcomes.
-A gypsy would explore the world freely, while a dreamer would only dream about or imagine doing so.
+Gypsy – ‘a nomadic or free-spirited person’ and Dreams – ‘a series of thoughts, images, and sensations occurring in a person’s mind’.
 Exploration isn’t necessarily tied to the number of steps your feet have taken, but also the books you’ve read, the music you’ve loved and the films that got you through.
 That’s what this blog is all about – exploration in every form.

 Notes on Music

 As well as Notes on Music, I do something called GD Playlist.
 I want music to spark a feeling, thought or idea in my mind.
 If it doesn’t, it is almost always because of two things: you’ve heard something better and/or you’re not in the right setting/frame of mind.
 Most of the time, that’s why people hold on to favourite albums and bands – because they’ll do you right, right?
 They’re your favourite because, in your opinion, there’s nothing better.
 And you rarely obsess over new music because you don’t like what’s played on the radio at work, or what the DJ plays at the bar.
 For many, the search ends there.
 But according to Album of the Year’s website, there were 786 albums released, just in January!
 So we could, realistically, just live off new music.
 I am not saying that we should, but I am saying we should be more open to the idea that new is (sometimes) good.
-So every month, I trawl through as much as I can bear from said new releases, and I make a short and sweet playlist of my favourites.
-And by short and sweet, I mean between half an hour and an hour long.
-(This will depend on how many releases there actually were that month).
-You can listen to them on your journey to work, or when you’re washing the dishes and at the end of it all you can say you gave ‘new’ a chance, and who knows?
-You may find something you love.*
+So every month, I trawl through as much as I can bear from said new releases, and I add it to a playlist of my favourites.
+The 2017 playlist is available on Soundsgood, so you can listen to it on your chosen platform.
+You can listen to it on your journey to work, or when you’re washing the dishes and at the end of it all you can say you gave ‘new’ a chance, and who knows?
+You may find something you love.

 It’s not just music that I expect to spark something inside my mind, but also films.
 When I heard Maximo Park’s ‘Our Velocity’, I couldn’t get over the line “I watch a film to change my feelings, strong enough to bear a burden”.
 If you’re the same, you’ll love our Film Club series.
 I’ve always had an obsessive interest in films but It all really ‘kicked in’ in 2001, when I’d had a fairly lonely summer and a rocky start to Year 8.
 In November, Harry Potter and the Philosopher’s Stone was released as a film.
 I’d grown up reading the books so I’m sure you can understand how this will have taken over my life at the time.

 But one day, I was going on about how great the film was, when my uncle said ‘Harry Potter is rubbish, you should come and watch Lord of the Rings when it comes out’.
-I spent the afternoon rolling my eyes and saying to my mum that I couldn’t think of anything worse (classic INTJ, assuming every social event is going to ruin my life).
+I spent the afternoon rolling my eyes and saying to my mum that I couldn’t think of anything worse.
 My mum posed the logical argument that ‘if you haven’t seen it, how do you know it’ll be rubbish?’ and so I went.
 Lord of the Rings Blew.
 My.
 Mind.
 Never before had my eyes been so transfixed to a cinema screen.
 I laughed, smiled, gasped, cried and gripped the arm rest.
 Everything a really great film should do right?
 But that was just the beginning.